SteelCodeTeam/Metallics-Arts/README.md

 - Gradle
 - Git

-To fork the project you just need to click on the fork button and clone the project with git, if you need help, you can always ask us.
+To fork the project you just need to click on the fork button and clone the project with git.
+You can always ask for help to us, if you need it.

-If you think you have found an error or that an improvement could be implemented, you can do it through the issues tab on github. **It is the only way we will have to let us know the bugs you have found!**
+If you think you have found an error or that an improvement could be implemented, you can do it through the issues tab on github. **It is the only way we will have for you to let us know the bugs you have found!**

 <br>